AlbertKarapetyan/api-gateway/README.md

 - Health checks for backend services
 - Test servers for development and debugging
 - Dynamic Routing with Auto-Reload: Automatically reloads routing configuration without restarting the server.
+- JWT Authentication Middleware for secure access control
+- Public Routes support for endpoints that do not require authentication

 ## Installation